MicrosoftDocs/visualstudio-docs/docs/extensibility/localizing-menu-commands.md

     </EmbeddedResource>
     ```

-8. For each localized language, copy the  `EmbeddedResource` element for `VsPackage.en-US`, and set the **Include** attribute and **LogicalName** element of the copy to the target locale, as shown in the following example.
+8. For each localized language, copy the  `EmbeddedResource` element for `VsPackage.en-US`, and set the **Include** attribute and **LogicalName** element of the copy to the target locale.

-9. To each localized `VSCTCompile` element, add a `ResourceName` element that points to `Menus.ctmenu`, as shown in the following example.
+9. To each localized `VSCTCompile` element, add a `ResourceName` element that points to `Menus.ctmenu`, as shown in the following example:

     ```xml
     <ItemGroup>